codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-2-components-utilities.md

 That's it!
 We've built 2 parts of the sample webpage with 14 lines of CSS.
 Our tutorial about [Components & Utilities](https://codenart.github.io{{ page.url }} "ext") has been finished.
-In the next tutorial, we'll have a quick introduction to Bootstrap's layout toolset.
+In the next tutorial, we'll have a quick introduction to Bootstrap's Content & Layout toolsets.
 We'll also create the next 2 parts of the sample webpage.